seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1047 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1049 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1041+6=1047
+//// 1043+6=1049

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 242 (2025, Monday, September 22nd at 07:05 pm PST)
+//// File version: 243 (2025, Tuesday, September 23rd at 09:08 pm PST)
-//// Line count (including blank lines and compiler line): 1,107
+//// Line count (including blank lines and compiler line): 1,108

 //// ----------------------------------------------------- \\\\